MarwanGalal746/D-Exam-with-Anti-Cheat-System-Backend/exam service/README.md

 ## Postman collection

-you will find it [here](postman%20collection/exam%20service.postman_collection.json).
+you will find the postman collection [here](postman%20collection/exam%20service.postman_collection.json).

+You can get what is the right structure of JSON file to send requests and recieving responses from the postman collection after importing it in the [Postman](https://www.postman.com/).